Technigo/project-express-api/README.md

 My API uses a hardcoded JSON file that contains Netflix data.
 I have then constructed the following endpoints:

-- Query route for filtering on title, director and year released.
+- Query route for filtering on title, director and/or year released.

 - Route for accessing a single movie or TV serie, by title.
 Returns an object.